 Working from a home office is not an option for everyone (you can’t perform surgery on a patient via conference call).
 However, a wide range of professions lend themselves to the possibility of telecommuting: sales representatives, senior analysts, account executives, web and software developers, and accountants can all perform their duties from a home office.
 Some of the most common industries to find telecommuting jobs are information technology, healthcare, education, sales, and marketing.
 While these are the most popular fields that offer telecommuting, many other industries and positions allow the opportunity to work from home at least part-time.

 - Flexibility: With the option to work anywhere and anytime, employees see an increase in both productivity and work satisfaction.
 Whether they choose to work from a home office or take their work mobile to a coffee shop or the park, workers have the freedom to set their own hours and choose the locations that suit them best.
+Not only that, but a home office allows employees to craft their working environment in the way that they prefer; with a personal touch that is limited by working in an office.
+Having a home office allows employees to shop at places like furniture in fashion for furniture options that can help turn their office into their own little haven for creativity, another luxury that is seldom given at an office.

 - Cost savings: Employers enjoy monetary savings by eliminating the need for large office spaces, supplies, snacks, and support staff (such as security and building maintenance).
 Rent is one of the top expenses of running a business, so the savings can be enormous.